 Who reads SSIR?

-Our readers come from all sectors of society.
-About one-third are the CEO, president, or executive director of their organization, and another one-third are senior executives.
-Close to half lead nonprofit organizations, and another 15 percent lead foundations or are actively engaged in philanthropy.
-The remaining one-third is split between people working in business, government, academia, and research.
+Our readers come from all segments of society.
+About one-third of them fill the CEO, president, or executive director role within their organization, and another one-third occupy other leadership positions.
+Close to half of SSIR’s readers lead nonprofit organizations, and about 15 percent are leaders in foundations or other philanthropic institutions.
+The remaining one-third consists of people who work in business, government, academia, and other fields.

 What kind of articles is SSIR looking for?

 We seek to present interesting, original, and important ideas and information in social innovation to leaders who can put those ideas insights to work.

 In evaluating an article idea, SSIR editors ask the following questions:

 • Is the idea new?
 Or, alternatively, does it offer a new perspective on an existing idea?

 • Can readers use the idea to do their work better?

 • Does the author support the idea with compelling real-world examples?